Content

 Aaron Salter of Pilgrims Hospices is someone who epitomises the idea of 'humanising technology'.
 The panel were particularly impressed with his tenacity to solve a data problem and create insights for colleagues in all departments, particularly focusing on improving patient care.

-More about Pilgrims Hospices
+More about the winners

 Image